Learn How to Read Food Labels

 - Option 2: Ingredients: natural flavors, Contains: almond

-- Things like “may contain”, or “processed in a facility with” are voluntary
+- Labels like “may contain”, or “processed in a facility with” are voluntary

 - A manufacturer does not have to warn you that there may be unintentional traces or cross-contamination

 How useful was this post?